clausnz/php-helpers/README.md

 If a function with the same name already exists in the list of your project's defined functions ( built-in and user-defined ), it will simply not be registered in your environment.

-Nevertheless, every function is also accessable it in a static way with the approbiate use-statement:
+Nevertheless, every function is also accessable it in a static way with the appropriate use-statement:

 #### Example
 ```php